 Eastside Trail.
 With this kind of weather, there's no excuse to not be outside, and a stroll along the Beltline is the perfect way to frolic—especially if you haven't yet ventured over to the Eastside Trail, our favorite 2.25 mile stretch of greenery.
 (Be sure to make a pitstop at Paris on Ponce.)

 Food trucks.
 Those shiny steel meals-on-wheels have come out of winter hibernation, bringing with them truckloads of Korean tacos, chicken 'n waffles, gelato, barbecue, arepas, cupcakes and more.
-Take a gander at the VIP tasting party at the Atlanta Food Truck Park and Market, and get excited about some of ATL's most mobile munchies.
+It's time to get excited about some of ATL's most mobile munchies.

 Hiking.
 If ever there were a good time to flee the concrete jungle and take in some of North Georgia's scenic vistas, the pre-mosquito season would be it.
 Not sure where to start?
 We have a few suggestions.